k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

 Fabric lets configuring the web access and the console access according to required authentication methods.

+The configuration resides in Fabric main configuration file - config.ini file.
+For more information about this file see [here](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini).

+First, look for the config parameters as following:

 * The **web access** is based on the `WEB_AUTHENTICATION_PROTOCOL` property which gets one of 2 values:
   * "SAML", indicate to Fabric to use SAML as IDP.
-In this case the `saml` section properties shall be set properly. see more information [here]().
+In this case the `saml` section properties shall be set properly, as described later in this article.
-  * SERVER_AUTHENTICATOR", indicate to Fabric to use the authenticators which are defined at `server_authenticator` section.
+  * SERVER_AUTHENTICATOR", indicate to Fabric to use the authenticators which are defined at `server_authenticator` section, as described later in this article.

 - The **console access** is based on `server_authenticator` section definitions.